-Warehouse Trust Guidance.
-Although these experiences show the utility of the Warehouse Trust Guidance, this report recognises and addresses certain limitations in that guidance.
-The Warehouse Trust Guidance was drafted at a time when there was only one operational TR and specifically addressed authorities' needs for data on credit derivatives.
+In addition to the above mentioned workstreams, this report is informed by practical lessons drawn from authorities' recent experiences with respect to data requests under the Warehouse Trust Guidance.
+Although these experiences show the utility of the Warehouse Trust Guidance, this report identifies and addresses certain limitations in that guidance.
+The Warehouse Trust Guidance was drafted at a time when there was only one operational TR and it specifically addressed authorities' needs for data on credit derivatives.
 The number of TRs has since increased, and TRs now hold data for transactions in several asset classes.
 In addition, the Warehouse Trust Guidance was prepared in a context where most legislation regarding OTCD and TRs was still under consideration, and even now many jurisdictions are still developing or finalising legislation or subsidiary rules.
-A key lesson learned is that, in order for TRs to meet the data needs of various authorities, they should benefit from guidance with respect to access needs that span OTCD classes, to help ensure consistency across TRs.
+A key lesson learned is that, in order for TRs to meet the data needs of various authorities, they should benefit from guidance regarding expected access needs from such authorities.
+TRs would also benefit from guidance with respect to access needs that span OTCD classes, to help ensure consistency across TRs.